akimwong/1_OnPremise/README.md

 The first 6 projects in this repository contain code used to:</p>
 I. Visualize information in a graphical way directly from one or more Excel spreadsheets.<br>
 II.
-Validate, extract, and load Excel data into a MongoDB, with timestamps and change history for each record.<br>
+Validate, extract, and load Excel data into a MongoDB, with timestamps and record history.<br>
 III.
 Perform actions or analyses using the information stored in the database.<br>

 ## Projects